-Kristina Irion is Assistant Professor at the Institute for Information Law (IViR) at the University of Amsterdam.
+Kristina Irion is Associate Professor at the Institute for Information Law (IViR) at the University of Amsterdam.
 She is the Director of the Annual IViR Summer Course on Privacy Law and Policy and the Coordinator as well as a Lecturer in the Research Master's in Information Law.
 She is a non-resident Fellow of the Center for Media Data and Society (CMDS) at Central European University in Budapest where she had been, until 2017, Associate Professor at the School of Public Policy.
 Kristina is a member of the Scientific Committee of the annual Computer Privacy and Data Protection (CPDP) International Conferences and the International Advisory Board of the Electronic Privacy Information Center (EPIC).

 A baseline of Kristina’s research is the interpretation and analysis of the transformational processes that reconfigure the legal properties of digital data in line with societal needs.
 She has commented on key developments in EU data protection law and its progressive constitutionalization and how European law interface with a global digital ecosystem.
 As a Marie Curie Fellow she accomplished her individual research project on Governing Digital Information which explores the transformational impact of consumer cloud computing.
 Kristina’s current research agenda focuses on the governance of transnational digital technologies and global data value chains from the perspective of European law and international economic law.